 Georgia AGAPE provides Christian foster and adoptive homes for children within Georgia.
 Northlake supports this ministry by helping with mailings, fundraising and supporting those who make the decision to be foster parents.

 Northlake has a special opportunity to share Bibles with refugees in our community who request a copy.
 Many of our neighbors are not Christian, but they are interested in learning more about Jesus, and these texts provide an opportunity for them to read the story of Jesus in their own language.

-These two facilities in Decatur and Lilburn provide affordable housing in a loving environment for senior citizens.
-Members of Northlake host and serve special meals throughout the year, visit residents, stock a food pantry and participate in worship services and holiday celebrations for these senior members of our community.
+This Senior Housing facility in Decatur provides affordable housing in a loving environment for senior citizens.
+Members of Northlake host and serve special meals at holiday times, visit residents, stock a food pantry and participate in worship services and holiday celebrations for these members of our community.

 Ministering Outside of Our City

 Northlake has a long history of caring for others outside of Atlanta.
-From the 1960s, Decatur Church of Christ, now Northlake, has supported medical mission work in Central America and Africa.
+From the 1960s, this congregation has supported medical mission work in Central America and Africa.
 God’s Kingdom is global, and we seek to share God’s love while working to meet medical and physical needs.

 Since 1986, Mission Predisan has provided health care, community development and spiritual leadership in Catacamas, Honduras.
 Northlake has sponsored several missionaries, and members of the congregation regularly visit and are blessed by the mutuality of partnership with Predisan.
 For more information, visit predisan.org.